wandesky/flask-baby-steps/README.md

 ## Purpose
 This repo holds Flask practice exercises and notes for @wandesky.
-The exercises are from the book Flask Web Development authored by Miguel Grinberg and published by O'Reilly which was shared to my by @unah254 in October 2018 during Andela Workshops
+The exercises are from the book Flask Web Development authored by Miguel Grinberg and published by O'Reilly.
+It was shared to my by @unah254 in October 2018 during Andela Workshops
 ## Topics and Workflow
-The book has 14 topics and the tasks for each topic will be pushed to its dedicated branch (eg. branch chapter-one).
+The book has 18 topics and the tasks for each topic will be pushed to its dedicated branch (eg. branch chapter-one).
 At the end of each chapter, I will merge the work done with master branch.